menu

 From Director

-Our environment comprises various interacting elements and evolves with time.
-In particular, the dynamics of solar activity sometimes have a great influence on the global environment and human society.
-A huge solar flare explosion occurring on the solar surface severely disturbs the Earth’s magnetic field, the atmosphere, and the radiation environment, and it may cause serious impacts on satellites, electric power, communications, aviation, and other infrastructure.
-Long-term variation in sunspot activity may also affect the global climate.
-Cosmic rays arriving from far away in the universe are also an element of our environment, and the cosmogenic isotopes in tree rings provide us with valuable information to explore past environments.
-On the other hand, it is important to understand the mechanisms of climate change and extreme weather phenomena, both of which may cause disasters.
-For this purpose, it is necessary to clarify not only the greenhouse effect but also the hydrological circulation, in which aerosols, clouds, and precipitation interact, as well as the interaction between meteorological dynamics and the land–ocean ecosystem with solar influence.
+Our living environment is composed of the interaction of various elements and evolves over time.
+Solar activity variations sometimes have a significant impact on our habitat and our society.
+Solar flare explosions that occur on the solar surface can severely disturb the Earth’s radiation environment and upper atmosphere, causing major disruptions to satellites, power, communications, aviation, and other infrastructure.
+We are also aware that long-term changes in solar activity may affect the Earth’s climate.
+Cosmic rays arriving from the far reaches of the universe can also influence our ecosystem, as cosmogenic isotopes in tree rings provide us with valuable information to explore past environments.
+It is also important to understand the mechanisms of climate change and extreme weather phenomena, as both may cause disasters on a global scale.
+For this purpose, it is necessary to clarify not only the greenhouse effect but also hydrological circulation, in which aerosols, clouds, and precipitation interact.
+Likewise, we need to comprehend the interaction between meteorological dynamics and the land–ocean ecosystem and the role played by solar influence.